Skip to content

 Outcome

-An outcome is a conclusion that comes from evaluating an ACT Rule on a test subject or one of its constituent test target.
-An outcome can be one of the three following types:
+A conclusion that comes from evaluating an ACT Rule on a test subject or one of its constituent test target.
+An outcome can be one of the five following types:

 Perceivable content